JeffML/the_blog/content/posts/2020-07-31-is-it-time-for-a-universal-type-system.md

 ---
 ## Prologue

-I was offering some help on an open source project which took a GraphQL schema and generated viable SQL for database dialects.
-The question that came up, though, was what makes GraphQL so special?
-GraphQL has a simple yet extensible way of defining types that makes it attractive as a basis for type definitions.
-It also has directives, which can be used to inform a language generator on how to map GraphQL types to other language types.
-But is GraphQL really the best choice as a basis of defining and application's types?
+I recently made an attempt to help some open source project that took a GraphQL schema and generated viable SQL for various database dialects.
+The idea was that you'd write your GraphQL API, which includes type definitions, then generate functions that use dialect-specific DDL and DML to perform the underlying CRUD operations.
+Similar to ORM or Swagger or countless other language-to-datastore mappings.

+GraphQL has a simple yet extensible way of defining types in a declarative way.
+With support for directives, tweaks can be made to the GQL schema to inform a language generator (or validation engine) how to map GraphQL types to other language types.
+However, that binds the schema tightly to an SQL implementation, making it hard to later switch to something like another SQL database or even a NoSQL DB.
+On top of that, this tool was generating TypeScript, but what if the desired implementation language was Java or Python?
+Not everything has to run in a browser.

+## Deja vu all over again

-This question comes up again and again.
-Any sufficiently complex computer application has to deal with translating one language's type system to another's.
+Any sufficiently complex computer application has dealt with converting from one type system to another.
 I can tick off several:

 * Object-Relational Mapping (ORM)
 * UML CASE code generation